 Ancient Izmir is located in western Turkey and is the third largest city in the country.
 Izmir is also the second Turkish port after Istanbul, which overlooks the eastern coast of the Aegean Sea.
-There are countless attractions in Izmir.
+The sights in Izmir are innumerable.

 Top 8 Sights of Izmir